-Join Chad Chelius for an in-depth discussion in this video Considering contrast between elements, part of Creating Accessible PDFs with Acrobat DC.
+Join Chad Chelius for an in-depth discussion in this video Considering contrast between elements, part of Acrobat DC: Creating Accessible PDFs.

 - Remember, when we talk about accessibility, we're talking about all types of accessibility, not just non-sighted users.
 Low-vision users are also a big part of the accessibility community.
 The user has the ability to see, just not 100%.
 For these users, it's really important that visual content in your document has sufficient contrast so that it can be easily read.
 You're going to hear me say this more than once throughout this course.
 It's important to consider accessibility at the beginning of a project instead of at the end of the project.

 Having to make contrast changes as well as other changes on the back end takes more time, is harder, and costs way more money than if these things were considered at the beginning of the project.
 Now, how do we check for contrast?
 So I've opened up the file called "contrast low" on my computer and I did this to illustrate the concept.
 Because what we're going to do is run a full check on this document.
 So I'll go to my accessibility category here, run a full check, and you can see that everything is checking out okay but if we go in here you can see that Acrobat, as well as other checkers as well, leaves contrast up to you in order to check.